jagal1910/xray-custom-integration-demo/README.md

 Test the connection and api key by clicking the **"Test"** button pictured above.
 You should get a message saying "API key is valid" in the XRay UI.
 If you don't get this message your integration is not working.

+If the test is successful, click the "Save" button to create the integration.

 ### Generating a Security Vulnerability

-On the details page of the component you want to test, copy the **component id**.
+On the details page of the component you want to test, copy the **<component id>:<component version>**.

 ![copy-component-id](./images/copy-component-id.png)